We Want Closer Commutes for 10,000 Drivers in BC

-Cabinet can enact a Section 224 Regulation change to the Occupational Health and Safety Regulation of the Workers Compensation Act to mandate that all large employers assess and implement employee commute reduction strategies.
+- Cabinet can enact a Section 224 Regulation change to the Occupational Health and Safety Regulation of the Workers Compensation Act to mandate that all large employers assess and implement employee commute reduction strategies.
 [A Section 224 Regulation was how last year Cabinet forbid employers from requiring restaurant servers to wear high heels.]
-WorkSafe CEO Diana Miles can ask Labour Minister Harry Bains to champion this pivotal regulation change through Cabinet.
+WorkSafe CEO Diana Miles can ask Labour Minister Harry Bains to champion this pivotal regulation change through Cabinet, or...

 Everyone wins, including our environment, road safety, infrastructure capacity, and affordability.
 We can cut commuting traffic by over 5% within 18 months.

 - Transportation is a major contributor to BC's CO2 emissions.
 Let's support Environment Minister George Heyman in getting his ministry behind this.

 - Less vehicle miles traveled should also reduce the cost of accident claims for ICBC (CEO Nicolas Jimenez) which Attorney General David Eby oversees.

 - Lower transportation demand will ease pressure on infrastructure which is Transportation Minister Claire Trevena's responsibility.

 - Commuting costs and times have been shown to disproportionately affect those making lower incomes and working more than one job.
 This is Social Development and Poverty Reduction Minister Shane Simpson's portfolio.